ArtInLines/VectorFields/README.md

 ## Usage

+To exit the application, press `Escape`.

-With the mousewheel or by pinching in/out on your touchpad, you can zoom in/out of the Vector Field.
+By scrolling or by pinching in/out on your touchpad, you can zoom in/out of the Vector Field.

 With `Tab` you can automatically change to function to a random function.